ayago/adapter-pattern/README.md

 The project is separated by three packages:

-* API - the http adapter layer
+* API - the layer that exposes the service for use
 * Repositories - the database adapter layer
 * Domain - the domain layer which contains the beans and objects to enforce a business transaction